Today, I will speak about HTTP status codes.

 The error I had the good fortune to see yesterday appears mainly when the server is busy (overloaded by too many requests ?) or when the server is in maintenance.

 It is usually temporary, so be patient!

-There is a lot of HTTP status code, so I let you see for yourself here.
+There is a lot of HTTP status code, so I let you see by yourself here.